Dhruv1797/Hackcbs-Dsync/README.md

     Submit a pull request detailing your changes and improvements.

-License

-The MOVEASY POS Device App is released under the MIT License.
-Contact

-If you have any questions, feedback, or need assistance, feel free to contact us at contact@moveasy.com.

 The MOVEASY POS Device App is a vital part of the MOVEASY project, improving the efficiency of public transportation systems and ensuring a seamless experience for passengers.
 Join us in our mission to transform the transit industry.